Dental Implants

 Making and Placing a Dental Crown in Mexico

-SOTA Dental lab technician.
+SOTA Dental lab technicians

 A dental crown will serve as an artificial tooth in your mouth, so it is important that it is made from the best material and by a skilled technician.
 The doctor will work closely with dental technicians to create a customized piece of art.
 This work of art will eventually be fixed in your mouth.).